 » Oil – I have used olive oil; however, you can add any mild flavor oil of your choice.

-» Onion + garlic – aromatics that a ton of flavor to our soup.
+» Onion + garlic – aromatics that add tons of flavor to our soup.

 - I prefer to use fresh garlic for my recipe, but garlic powder will work just fine.